trailheadapps/redwoods-insurance/README.md

 ## iOS App Setup

 > _Note_: Salesforce Communities Users can only authenticate to the community they're part of.
-The SDK defaults to authenticating users against login.salesforce.com.
-To login as a community member and use this app, you _must_ use a custom login domain.

-1. Once the iOS app has launced on the simulator, or an iOS device, click the 'Use Custom Domain' button in the lower right corner of the screen.
-Enter the community url you copied down earlier.
+Thus, when writing apps with the Salesforce mobile SDK for iOS it's best practice to manually set the login host for your application as part of your build.

+1. Open the file 'info.plist' found in the 'Supporting Files' group in xCode.
+2. Locate the key 'SFDCOAuthLoginHost', which by default says 'login.salesforce.com'.
+Edit the default value, replacing it with the community url you copied down earlier.
+Please note, while the community url likely starts with 'https://' **DO NOT** include the https:// portion of the URL in this plist value.

 > Note: The source ships with a valid connected app consumer key.
 However, if you'd like to use your own, ensure it has the following oAuth scopes:
 >